 1969 – McClellan Oscillator and Summation Index

 Sherman McClellan, and his wife Marian, created the McClellan Oscillator and Summation Index.
-The oscillator is an indicator for market breadth, calculated as a difference between the number of declining issues and the number of advancing issues.27
+The Oscillator is an indicator for market breadth, calculated as a difference between declining issues and the number of advancing issues.27

-The objective behind the McClellan Summation Index was to identify bullish or bearish trends, as well as their strength.
+The objective behind the McClellan Summation Index was to identify bullish or bearish trends and their strength.
 The McClellan Oscillator offers various structures, but there are two primary ones.
 First, when the Oscillator is positive, it usually denotes the inflow of money into the market; on the other hand, it depicts an outflow of money when it is negative.
 The second interpretation says, when the Oscillator reaches extreme readings, it can denote an overbought or oversold condition.28

 When all the daily values of the McClellan Oscillator are added, it produces an indicator known as the McClellan Summation Index.
-It forms the basis for intermediate and long-term interpretation of the direction of the stock market and its impact.
-The oscillator usually moves between 0 and +2000.
+It forms the basis for intermediate and long-term interpretation of the stock market’s direction and its impact.
+The Oscillator usually moves between 0 and +2000.

 1970: Introduction to Cycles

-Between 1960-70, JM Hurst, an American engineer, became the first researcher to use the power of technology to study cycles in the financial markets.29 JM Hurst is known as the ‘father’ of modern cyclic analysis.
+Between 1960 and 1970, JM Hurst, an American engineer, became the first researcher to use the power of technology to study cycles in the financial markets.29 JM Hurst is the ‘father’ of modern cyclic analysis.
 In January 1970, J.M Hurst published The Profit Magic of Stock Transactions.
 In the book, Hurst presented the “constant width curvilinear channels” to highlight the cyclic nature of the stock price changes.

-A workshop-style course called the Cyclitec Cycles Course followed the publication of the book.
+A workshop-style course called the Cyclitec Cycles Course followed the book’s publication.
 The course was also known as “JM Hurst’s Cycles Course.”
 He presented the Cyclic Theory in both these works, after which it became really popular.
-The Profit Magic book also mentioned a technique for the application of his Cyclic Theory.
-However, he presented his work in more delicate details in his Cycles Course.
+The Profit Magic book also mentioned a technique for applying his Cyclic Theory.
+However, he presented his work in more detail in his Cycles Course.

 1970: Establishment of the CMT Association